Community Service and Work Permits

 Employers offer students the opportunity to gain career related experiences by providing after-school, weekend, and/or summer work opportunities.
 These positions may be either paid or unpaid and allow students more time to immerse themselves in a particular career.

 Every two years a Career Day is held at the high school.
 Over 85 speakers are recruited from a wide range of occupations to speak to small groups of interested students.
 Sessions are 45 minutes long and speakers usually volunteer for one or two sessions.
 Topics include your own personal career path, a description of what you do, an overview of the career, salary range, education or training required and the future of the career as it is impacted by changes in technology and the global economy.
-You can help by being a speaker at the next career day.

 Paid Work Opportunities